-Our Five Minute Friday prompt this week is—LEARN.
+Our Five Minute Friday prompt this week is—EXPECT.
 This largely unedited “rough draft” form of writing stretches this perfectionist, in the best of ways.
 I write for five minutes on a given topic.
-If you’re interested in learning more about 5-Minute Fridays, check out our hostess, Kate Motaung’s site.
+If you’re interested in learning more about 5-Minute Fridays, check out the Five Minute Friday website.
 Or, click on the link at the bottom of this post.
 As you read my simpler Friday posts, I hope you’ll join in the conversation!

 ***I went a wee bit over five minutes this week.
 Just had to confess it.***

 I headed into the week with a lot on our plate.
 The boys were done with school (already?!).
 One had two days of band camp.
 We had house guests arriving.
 And my three guys were getting ready to head to Boy Scout Camp in another state.